-While it may be a small region, rest assured that you have plenty of options for accommodation in Dubrovnik.
+While it may be a small region, rest assured that you have plenty of options for Dubrovnik accommodation.
 You probably know by now that the “Pearl of the Adriatic” is quite popular, and for good reason.
-The problem is, there are so many hotels to choose from.
+The problem is, there are so many hotels and apartments to choose from.
 It can be hard to pick where to stay in Dubrovnik.

 As an American living as a local in Dubrovnik, I’ve spent A LOT of time over the past 5 years exploring the vast sea of accommodation.
 Not only do my partner and I plan custom trips and events here in Dubrovnik, I’ve also stayed in many of these accommodations I will go on to recommend.

 Whether you are a budget backpacker, traveling with kids, on your honeymoon, or a “flash”packer, there’s something here for everyone.

 - Where to Stay in Dubrovnik

 - Best Boutique Hotels in Dubrovnik

 - Best Luxury Hotels in Dubrovnik

 - Best Cheap Hotels in Dubrovnik

 - Apartments in Dubrovnik

 - Apartments in Mlini/Zupa region